Izapa: Izapa and other Mesoamerican civilizations

 Michael Coe describes Izapa as being a connective link between the Olmec and the early Maya.
 He supports his argument with the large amount of Olmec style motifs used in Izapan art, including jaguar motifs, downturned human mouths, St. Andrew's Cross, flame eyebrows, scrolling skies and clouds, and baby-face figurines.
 Also used to support Coe's hypothesis are elements in Maya culture thought to be derived from the Izapans, including similarities in art and architecture styles, continuity between Maya and Izapan monuments, and shared deities.

 Other archaeologists argue that there is not yet enough known to support Coe and that the term "Izapan Style" should only be used when describing art from Izapa.
 Virginia Smith argues that Izapan art is too unique and different in style to be the result of Olmec influence or the precursor to Maya art.
 Smith says that Izapan art is very site specific and did not spread far from the site.
 Izapan art most likely did indirectly influence Maya art, though it would just be one of the many influences on the Maya.

 Izapa is also included in the debate of the origin of the 260-day calendar.
 The calendar was originally thought to be a Maya invention, but recently it has been hypothesized that calendar originated in Izapa.
 This hypothesis is supported by the fact that Izapa fits the geological and historical conditions better than the previous place thought to be the origin.

+Lyle Campbell hypothesized that the Izapa culture was at least partially inhabited by speakers of Mixe-Zoque languages.